 More on Economy and Jobs

-Congressman Bradley Byrne (R-AL) issued the following statement in response to Airbus announcing a new partnership with Bombardier and the addition of a second Final Assembly Line in Mobile.
+Congressman Bradley Byrne (R-AL) issued the following statement in response to President Donald Trump’s State of the Union Address.

 Congressman Byrne said: “The ‘state of our Union’ is strong.
 From a booming economy to greater respect around the globe, President Trump, his administration, and Congress have been able to turn our country around in a very short period of time.
 The good news is that things are just getting started.